coralproject/talk/docs/plugins-quickstart.md

 summary:
 ---

+This tutorial walks through the mechanics of creating and publishing a Talk plugin.
+Along the way I call out some particular habits and techniques that I employ.
+If you have other practices that you find valuable, please don't hesitate to [contribute!](faq.html#how-do-i-contribue-to-these-docs)

-I would like to create a plugin that allows my CMS to update asset information.
+We will create a plugin that exposes a route that allows assets to be created or updated.

 ## Setup the environment